Twin-width of random graphs: Preliminaries

 \section{Preliminaries}

 In this paper, all (tri)graphs are simple and finite.
-For a graph $G$ and two disjoint vertex sets $A$, $B \subseteq V(G)$, let $G[A]$ be the subgraph of~$G$ whose vertex set is $A$ and whose edge set consists of all edges of $G$ not incident with a vertex in $V(G)\setminus A$.
-Let $G[A,B]$ be the bipartite subgraph of $G$ with $V(G[A,B]) = A\cup B$ whose edge set consists of all edges in~$G$ adjacent to one vertex in $A$ and another vertex in $B$.
-We denote by $\delta(G)$ the minimum degree of $G$ and by $\Delta(G)$ the maximum degree of $G$.
+For a graph~$G$ and a set $X\subseteq V(G)$, let $G[X]$ be the subgraph of~$G$ whose vertex set is~$X$ and whose edge set consists of all edges of~$G$ whose both ends belong to~$X$.
+For disjoint sets $A,B\subseteq V(G)$, let $G[A,B]$ be the bipartite subgraph of~$G$ with $V(G[A,B])=A\cup B$ whose edge set consists of all edges in~$G$ incident to one vertex in~$A$ and another vertex in~$B$.
+We denote by $\delta(G)$ the minimum degree of~$G$ and by $\Delta(G)$ the maximum degree of~$G$.

 We start with a standard lemma that allows us to find a subgraph with large minimum degree of a given graph.